 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Calls made in jail are generally more costly than phone calls made outside of jail.
+Calls made in jail are generally more expensive than phone calls made outside of jail.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules and are disciplined, your ability to use the phone might get reduced or totally denied.

 The Morehouse Parish Jail phone number is: 318-281-9336